mvolkmann/blog/src/meteor.md

 The `Meteor.methods` function can be called any number of times to register additional Methods.

-The Methods can accept any number of parameters with any JavaScript types.
+Methods can accept any number of parameters with any JavaScript types.

 The `check` function in the `meteor/check` package can be used to check the types of parameters at runtime.
 Note that TypeScript types are only checked at compile-time.
-The `check` function throws a `Match.Error` if unexpected types are passed.
+The `check` function throws a `Match.Error` error if unexpected types are passed.
 For details on the `check` function, see {% aTargetBlank 'https://docs.meteor.com/api/check.html', 'here' %}.

-To report other kinds of parameter validation errors, use `throw new ValidationError(message)`.
+To report other kinds of parameter validation errors that are based on values rather than types, use `throw new ValidationError(message)`.

 To report most other errors, use